As amended 4 Dec 2006

-(C) “Organization” or “registered student organization” shall refer to any group officially recognized as a student organization by the Office of Student Activities.
+(C) “Established organization” shall refer to any group officially recognized as a student organization by the Office of Student Activities.

-(D) A “nascent student organization” shall refer to any group officially identified as a student organization by the Office of Student Activities which is in its first full semester of recognition, excluding summer.
-Formerly active student organizations that are currently inactive but seeking to regain their active status may be considered a “nascent student organization” on a case by case basis at the discretion of the Financial Appropriations Committee.
+(D) A “new student organization” shall refer to any group officially identified as a student organization by the Office of Student Activities which is in its first full semester of recognition, excluding summer.
+Formerly active student organizations that are currently inactive but seeking to regain their active status may be considered a “new student organization” on a case by case basis at the discretion of the Financial Affairs Committee.

-(E) “Committee” shall at all times mean the Financial Appropriations Committee, and “Chair” shall mean the chair of the same.
+(H) “Committee” shall at all times mean the Financial Affairs Committee, and “Chair” shall mean the chair of the same.

-(H) An “organization membership roster” shall be a complete list of persons currently active within an organization at the present time.
+(K) A “membership roster” shall be a complete list of persons currently active within an organization or program at a given time.

-(I) “Cost breakdown” shall signify a complete budget of estimated costs, requested amounts relative to those costs, and research and documentation supporting these estimates.
+(L) “Itemized costs” shall signify a complete budget of estimated costs, requested amounts relative to those costs, and research and documentation supporting such estimates.